-The landscape and wider natural environment of the Parish should be given a high 6.2 priority, not just in terms of its protection, but its restoration and enhancement.
-Paragraphs 2.9 to 2.17 describe those characteristics, features and other elements that combine to create an extremely high quality local environment.
+6.2 The landscape and wider natural environment of the Parish should be given a high priority, not just in terms of its protection, but its restoration and enhancement.
+Paragraphs 2.9 to 2.17 describe those characteristics, features and other elements that combine to create an extremely high-quality local environment.
 This policy, and a number that follow, address those environmental issues identified within paragraphs Section 3.5 to 3.8.
 The basis for this policy is to maintain and reinforce the Parish's natural areas, features and landscape.
 Although there are no nationally or internationally designated landscape or nature conservation sites within the Parish, it does make a valuable contribution to such features just to the south of its boundary, i.e. the River Wye Special Area of Conservation and the Brecon Beacons National Park.
-There is a range of locally important habitats and features which are fundamental to the Parish's environment, especially traditional orchards.
+There is a range of locally important habitats and features which are fundamental to the Parish's environment, especially traditional orchards; these are described and mapped in the Almeley Parish Biodiversity Conservation and Enhancement Plan: June 2018.
 The need for positive works is also a significant concern which developers and others should address.
 There should certainly be no net loss in biodiversity and landscape character and where features must be removed full compensatory measures must be proposed within any planning application and preferably additional measures included where either or both landscape character and biodiversity need to be restored.
 In addition to this policy and Herefordshire Local Plan Core Strategy policies LD1 and LD2, there is guidance included in Herefordshire Landscape Character Assessment Supplementary Planning Document that needs to be considered and the Council's Biodiversity Supplementary Planning Guidance.
-The use of landscape impact assessments techniques to show how developments will fit into the landscape and reflect local landscape character may be required.
+The use of landscape impact assessment techniques to show how developments will fit into the landscape and reflect local landscape character may be required.
 Statements providing supporting ecological information and analysis should indicate the importance of an area and what measures are necessary to enhance the local ecological network.
+This should be informed by the biodiversity audit and associated recommendations for conservation, restoration and recreation of habitats; the protection and recovery of important species; and the enhancement of the ecological network of sites, wildlife corridors and stepping stones for the Parish current at the time.